 Protected health information (PHI) is individually identifiable health information that relates to the covered person’s past, current, or future health status, the provision of health services, or payment for the provision of health care services to covered persons.

-Stan Yancey, LCSW, MDiv is legally required to maintain the privacy of PHI and to abide by the terms of this notice and the Health Insurance Portability and Accountability Act (HIPAA)
+Stan Yancey, MSW, LCSW, MDiv is legally required to maintain the privacy of PHI and to abide by the terms of this notice and the Health Insurance Portability and Accountability Act (HIPAA)

-Stan Yancey, LCSW, MDiv will typically ask for your written authorization to share or obtain information from others.
+Stan Yancey, MSW, LCSW, MDiv will typically ask for your written authorization to share or obtain information from others.
 However, he may use and disclose information about you without your written authorization in the following circumstance:

 PHI may be released without your consent to the insurance company, third party administrators, and to providers for the purposes of claims payment, treatment, and health care operations.